 Level: Intermediate to Advanced

 Are these competition victories paving the way for widespread organizational implementation of these techniques?
 Yes, but not entirely.
-We will walk through an effective and practical approach to ensembling most applicable to organizational problems, attainable by analytics practitioners and adoptable by leadership.
+We will walk through an effective and practical approach to ensembling most applicable to organizational problems, attainable by analytic practitioners and adoptable by leadership.

 While not a prerequisite, attending the "Decision Trees in Machine Learning" course provides a great foundation of machine learning and supervised learning techniques prior to this session.